zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup-paid.md

    Be sure to provide the user OCID and not the user name or tenancy OCID.

-   The user OCID will look something like `ocid1.user.oc1..aaaaaaaanu5dhxbl4oiasdfasdfasdfasdf4mjhbta` .
-Note the "ocid1.user" prefix.
+   The user OCID will look something like `ocid1.user.oc1..xxxxxxxxxxx5dhxbl4oiasdfasdfasdfasdf4mjhbta`.
+Pay attention to the "ocid1.user" prefix.

-   Note, sometimes the name link is missing in which case select the `User Settings` link.
+   Sometimes the name link is missing in which case select the `User Settings` link.
 Do not select the "Tenancy" link.

    Locate your menu bar and click the person icon at the far upper right.
 From the drop-down menu, select your user's name.